 Additional Language Opportunities

 The children are taught basic words in French which is offered three times per week.
-Beginners start with common verbal skills, learning words for colours, numbers, vegetables, animal names etc. Singing is a part our additional language program to improve speech and language skills.
+Beginners start with common verbal skills, learning words for colours, numbers, vegetables, animal names etc. Singing is a part of our additional language program to improve speech and language skills.

 In this part of the program children gain a basic knowledge of science, geography, history, and diverse cultures of the world.
 Geography is an integral part of the Montessori curriculum and is incorporated into every aspect of our program.